sayali7/sayali7.github.io/index.md

 <!-- <a href= onMouseOver="document.readmore_1.src='/img/people/foxie.jpeg';" onMouseOut="document.readmore_1.src='/img/people/orange_lena-min.jpg';">
 <img src="/img/people/orange_lena-min.jpg" name="readmore_1" width=204px height=240px></a> -->

 Hi!
-I'm a computer science Ph.D. student at the [University of Wisconsin-Madison](https://www.cs.wisc.edu/).
-I am advised by [Daifeng Wang](https://daifengwanglab.org/).
-My research interests broadly span interpretable machine learning for genomics, graph neural networks, attention models, and optimal transport.
-In particular, I work on building machine learning methods to understand biological mechanisms underlying diseases like Alzheimer's, and disease predictions from single-cell genomics.
+I’m a Ph.D. student in Computer Sciences at the [University of Wisconsin–Madison](https://www.cs.wisc.edu/), advised by [Daifeng Wang](https://daifengwanglab.org/).
+My research focuses on interpretable machine learning for single-cell genomics, with interests in graph neural networks, attention mechanisms, and optimal transport.
+I have developed computational methods to study the biological mechanisms of diseases such as Alzheimer’s and to enable disease prediction using single-cell genomics.

-Previously, I completed my undergrad at [Pune University](http://www.unipune.ac.in/) in computer engineering.
-I later completed my master's in computer science at [Stony Brook University](https://www.stonybrook.edu/) where I was fortunate to be advised by [Samir Das](https://www3.cs.stonybrook.edu/~samir/).
+I completed my undergraduate studies in Computer Engineering at [Pune University](http://www.unipune.ac.in/), followed by a master’s in Computer Science at [Stony Brook University](https://www.stonybrook.edu/), where I was advised by [Samir Das](https://www3.cs.stonybrook.edu/~samir/).

 <!--
 I am Elena (Lena) Voita, a __Research Scientist__ at [__FAIR__](https://ai.facebook.com) working on Analysis and Interpetability for NLP.